-- Install DAppNode on any compatible hardware or a VPS.
-The installation is done using the command line interface (CLI) by following the Installing DAppNode on Custom Hardware steps below.
+- Install DAppNode software on any compatible hardware or even a VPS.
+The installation is done by following the their official installation documentation Here

 This guide was done with the inestimable help of DAppNode Team Member